xbeat/Machine-Learning/README.md

 Monkey patching is a dynamic technique to modify or extend the behavior of a program at runtime.
 In Python, it allows you to change or add attributes and methods to existing classes or modules without altering their source code.
 This powerful feature can be both useful and dangerous, depending on how it's applied.

+## WSGI vs ASGI Understanding the Protocols for Django Deployment

+WSGI vs ASGI: What Django Developers Should Know

+WSGI (Web Server Gateway Interface) and ASGI (Asynchronous Server Gateway Interface) are two important protocols for web application deployment in Django.
+This presentation will explore their differences, use cases, and impact on Django development.

 ## Geometric Measure Theory and Non-Archimedean Neural Networks in Python

 Introduction to Geometric Measure Theory